adragoset/Nomad-Shepard/README.md

 shepard/locks/${NOMAD_NODE_NAME}/${NOMAD_JOB_NAME}/${NOMAD_GROUP_NAME}/${NOMAD_TASK_NAME}/task_lock
 ```
 The Shepard instance choosen to be leader will then create the plan other shepard clients restarting this jobs task will follow.
 The aquired lock is updated with the tasks instance_count, concurrent_lock_count, status=planned.
-The leader then releases the lock and joins the rest of the Shepards in attempting to aquire a restart_lock at.
+The leader then releases the lock and joins the rest of the Shepards in attempting to aquire a restart_lock.
 Other Shepard instances poll the task_lock for status while the leader reads job configuration from nomad and sets the restart plan.